databrary/datavyu_qa/.github/ISSUE_TEMPLATE/controller-test-mac.md

 #### Add Data
 Test to make sure Datavyu is able to load videos in all supported plugins.
 You may use the FrameCounter videos to test different resolutions/formats.

-- [ ] Open new instance of Datavyu.
+- Open new instance of Datavyu.
-- [ ] On the Controller window, click Add Data.
+- On the Controller window, click Add Data.
+   - [ ] Success: File chooser window opens up above other windows.
+The starting folder is the folder containing the last video added to the Controller if there are any, otherwise the user's home folder.
+The window contains a plugin selection drop-down menu at the bottom of the screen that defaults to FFMPEG.
+Video files in the current directory are selectable.
+- Choose video file to open.
-- [ ] Choose video file to open, On success a new video player window should open up.
+   - [ ] Success: a new video player window opens up.
+The player window displays the first frame of video, or the frame at the current needle position if the needle is not at the start of the track.
-- [ ] Test adding multiple videos to the same Controller window, **Check to make sure the tracks area of the Controller window is properly populated with each stream**.
+- Test adding multiple videos to the same Controller window.
+   - [ ] Success: Each file added creates a new track in the Controller window and a new video player window. **Check to make sure the tracks area of the Controller window is properly populated with each stream**.
+- Test resizing video windows.
+   - [ ] Success: Video windows change size without distortion or cropping.
+Areas of the player window without the video frame is padded black.

 Note: If there is multiple Video Plugins, repeat steps from 2 to 4 with each plugin.